Normal Forms and Degenerate CR Singularities: Introduction and Main Result

-The normalization conditions (\ref{cn}) leaves undetermined an infinite number of parameters which are acting at the higher degree levels in the local defining equations, because the group of formal automorphisms preserving the origin of the model $w=P(z,\overline{z})$ is infinite dimensional similarly to the classical case (\ref{clasic}) when $\lambda=0$ studied by Huang-Yin\cite{HY2}.
-The space $\mathcal{S}_{N}$ defined by (\ref{space}) helps us just the develop a partial normal form and those free parameters are determined using the normalization conditions (\ref{extra}).
-In order to impose these normalization conditions (\ref{extra}) we use the methods developed by Huang-Yin\cite{HY2} using instead of the last model, a new model $w=P(z,\overline{z})+z^{s}+\overline{z}^{s}$.
-The only obstacle that appears here is that we can not define an system of weights for $(z, \overline{z})$ as in the case of Huang-Yin\cite{HY2}, that can make the model $w=P(z,\overline{z})+z^{s}$ homogeneous.
+The normalization conditions (\ref{cn}) leave undetermined an infinite number of parameters acting at the higher degree levels in the local defining equations, because the group of formal automorphisms preserving the origin of the model $w=P(z,\overline{z})$ is infinite dimensional similarly to the classical case from (\ref{clasic}) when $\lambda=0$ studied by Huang-Yin\cite{HY2}.
+The space $\mathcal{S}_{N}$ defined by (\ref{space}) helps us just to develop a partial normal form and those free parameters are determined using the normalization conditions (\ref{extra}).
+In order to impose these normalization conditions, we apply the methods developed by Huang-Yin\cite{HY2} using the model $w=P(z,\overline{z})+z^{s}+\overline{z}^{s}$ instead of the previous model $w=P(z,\overline{z})$.
+The only obstacle that appears here is that we can not define a system of weights for $(z, \overline{z})$ as in the case of Huang-Yin\cite{HY2}, that can make the model $w=P(z,\overline{z})+z^{s}$ homogeneous.
 In order to overcome this problem, we use a different strategy by considering a different type of weights system called here system of pseudo-weights (see Subsection $4.1$), which helps us to apply the methods of Huang-Yin\cite{HY2} preserving the normalization conditions defined by the space $\mathcal{S}_{N}$.
-These methods allow us to construct a normal form, but can not detect any set of invariants associated to the surface $M$ defined by (\ref{3000}).
-We have to mention that Huang and Yin discovered a complete system of invariants for the surfaces defined by (\ref{clasic}) with the vanishing Bishop invariant.
+These methods allow us to construct a normal form, but can not detect any complete set of simple invariants associated to the surface $M$ defined by (\ref{3000}).
+We mention that Huang and Yin discovered a complete system of invariants for the surfaces defined by (\ref{clasic}) with the vanishing Bishop invariant.
 They\cite{HY2} proved that the set of complex numbers $\left\{a_{i}\right\}_{i\geq s}$ given by (\ref{hye}) defines a complete set of invariants for (\ref{hye}).